-Cabins are cleaned every Saturday during our "changeover" between 10 AM and 3 PM, so it's important campers depart by 10 AM and arrive no earlier than 3 PM.
+Cabins are cleaned between each week, so it is important that campers depart by 10 AM and arrive no earlier than 3 PM.
 During the week, housekeeping supplies, including garbage bags, light bulbs, and basic cleaning supplies are available at the Education Center.

 If you have a maintenance issue (torn screen, broken door hinge, etc.) please add it to the maintenance request list located in the office, and we'll take care of it.